astroprofsmith/intromodern.github.io/_sources/c13introGR.md

 2. One of Einstein's original predictions from GR was that light leaving the Sun should be redshifted.
-It turns out this is much harder to measure than you might think, not least because the solar "surface" is in motion.
+It turns out this is much harder to measure than you might think, not least because the solar "surface" is in motion, so the light is Doppler shifted as well as gravitationally shifted.
 Based on your reading here, how much would you expect the wavelength of a photon from the Sun to change by the time it reaches the Earth?
 The best measurement (so far) of this effect was reported by [Hernandez et